GGA Contests

 GGA Paper of the Year

-If your group has recently published an exciting research article (publication date of 2022-2023) in a peer-reviewed journal and the study includes genetics and/or genomics content, consider nominating the first author of your publication for the “GGA Paper of the Year” contest.
+If your group has recently published an exciting research article (publication 2023-2024) in a peer-reviewed journal and the study includes genetics and/or genomics content, consider nominating the first author of your publication for the “GGA Paper of the Year” contest.
 Encourage the leading student/postdoc author to enter the competition by having them submit a brief explanation (150-200 words) of what their contribution to the study was and why they believe their paper is especially impactful, along with a pdf of the article, in July.
 Self-nominations from students and postdocs are welcome!
 All submissions will be evaluated by a panel of judges.
-The winner of the contest will be announced at the first fall-semester GGA seminar in August and invited to present a 10-min live talk about the findings of the paper at the GGA Annual Retreat on August 25, 2023.
+The winner of the contest will be announced at the first fall-semester GGA seminar in August and invited to present a live talk about the findings of the paper at the GGA Annual Retreat in August.

 WINNER: Echo Pan | Rodolphe Barrangou’s Lab | Paper Title: Genomic and epigenetic landscapes drive CRISPR-based genome editing in Bifidobacterium Read their paper here. |